 The Izapa Household Archaeology Project

-The Izapa Household Archaeology Project consists of household excavations at the early Mesoamerican city of Izapa (1900 BC-AD 1000), located in the southern Pacific coast region of Chiapas, Mexico.
+The Izapa Household Archaeology Project involved household excavations at the early Mesoamerican city of Izapa (1900 BC-AD 1000), located in the southern Pacific coast region of Chiapas, Mexico.
 Izapa is among the largest Formative period centers in Mesoamerica, containing mounds up to 21m high and over 250 associated monuments.
-The site is famous for its art style and has been proposed by archaeologists to be an important link between two of Mesoamerica’s dominant early cultural groups, the Olmec and the Maya.
+The site is famous for its art style and has been proposed by archaeologists to be an important link between two dominant Mesoamerican cultural groups, the Olmec and the Maya.
 Despite the site’s importance, relatively few excavations have been conducted and very little is known about the economy and environment at the site.
 This project represents the first household excavations at Izapa using modern excavation techniques.
-The project also includes the first excavation of new mounds discovered during the 2011 LiDAR (light detection and ranging) remapping of the site by Dr. Robert Rosenswig’s (UAlbany) Izapa Regional Settlement Project.
-Data collected from Izapa is intended to shed light on the fundamental transition from chiefdoms to states and settlements to cities.
+The project also includes the first excavation of new mounds discovered during the 2011 LiDAR (light detection and ranging) remapping of the site by Robert Rosenswig’s (UAlbany) Izapa Regional Settlement Project.